things-to-do

 You can't visit Baeza without tasting the local extra virgin olive oil.
 Jaén province produces more olive oil than any country except Spain itself, and the oils here are exceptional.

+You don't need a full mill tour if time is tight.
 Many shops near Paseo de la Constitución offer tastings where you'll learn the difference between fruity, bitter, and peppery profiles.
-Ask for a flight that includes an early-harvest picual (the dominant local variety).
+Ask for a flight that includes an early-harvest picual, the dominant local variety.

 12. Museo de la Cultura del Olivo

-For a deeper dive into olive culture, visit the Museo de la Cultura del Olivo at the historic Hacienda La Laguna (about 5km outside town).
+For a deeper dive into olive culture, visit the Museo de la Cultura del Olivo at the historic Hacienda La Laguna, about 5km outside town.

 It's a worthwhile detour if you have your own transport and want to understand why this region calls itself the "world capital of olive oil."